nashki/a-portofolio-site/README.md

 # A-Portofolio-Site
-this is how i think, build and crafting
+how i think, build and crafting